I’ve lived with Dermatophagia for about fourteen years. I cannot remember a time in which I wasn’t biting my hands and nails.

 Mark down each time you bite.

 As an avid Bullet Journaler, I have a tracker in my journal to tally the times that I bite each day.
 Having to mark it down is *extremely* annoying, as I have to grab my pen, open the journal, and flip to the page every.
 Single.
 Time.
 I bite.
-As a result, I’ve seen much less biting in recent days.
 Marking down my bites, mood of the day, and any notes of stress aids in recognizing how all of these things are connected to the amount of biting I do.

 Be mindful of peak biting times.

-I’ll attack my hands when I’m driving and sitting at my desk at work with nothing to do.
-Sometimes I’ll catch myself, but many times it’s too late and my hands are already red and sore.
+Recognizing triggering moments and being aware of your hands wandering up to your lips is key.
+I attack my hands when I’m driving, or sitting at my desk at work with nothing to do.
+These are anxious moments for me.
+Sometimes I catch myself, but many times it’s too late, and my hands are already red and sore.
 Keeping in mind that these are triggers will help to prevent unconscious biting.

 As this condition is born from anxiety and stress, be sure to keep your stress levels down and take care of yourself!
 Your brain is an organ, and as such should be taken care of just as thoroughly as you would take care of any other part of your body.
 Personally, yoga has done wonders for my stress levels, and I’m finding that my biting has been slowly creeping away after each class I attend or routine I practice.
 Find your happy space and make it a priority.